unfiltered/website/src/paradox/07/e.md

 instances into a single error response, using the response function defined on any one of the instances.

+@@@ note
-> The type system guarantees that error messages are of the same type and that any instance can produce a response from them, but it is not guaranteed which instance's error handler will be used to produce the error response.
+The type system guarantees that error messages are of the same type and that any instance can produce a response from them, but it is not guaranteed which instance's error handler will be used to produce the error response.
 You should use the same case class, or the same error handling function, for all of your response error instances.
+@@@

 We can redefine "required" with this improved error responder.